 The most obvious pro to this surgery is that it reduces hunger.
 The reduction of the stomach reduces the biochemical in the stomach that contributes to the feeling of being hungry.

-Next, the amount of weight loss in regards to gastric sleeve is significant.
-Some studies suggest patients can achieve 40-60% weight loss in the first few years following surgery.
-This weight loss will lead to an improvement in several medical conditions patients may have been diagnosed with before surgery.
+Next, the amount of weight loss in regard to gastric sleeves is significant.
+Some studies suggest patients can lose 40-60% of weight in the first few years following surgery.
+This weight loss will improve several medical conditions patients may have been diagnosed with before surgery.

-Because gastric sleeve is not malabsorptive and is restrictive, there is no malabsorption of nutrients, like gastric bypass.
-Patients can eat what they want just in smaller portion sizes.
-Because the patient eats less, they must choose nutritious foods that give them energy and not junk.
+Because the gastric sleeve is not malabsorptive and is restrictive, there is no malabsorption of nutrients, like gastric bypass.
+Patients can eat what they want, just in smaller portion sizes.
+Because the patient eats less, they must choose nutritious foods that give them energy, not junk.

-Gastric sleeve and other surgical procedures also cause less of a risk than that of living with severe obesity.
-After significant weight loss occurs, a patient may then endure gastric bypass or duodenal switch surgery to complete their health change.
+Gastric sleeves and other surgical procedures also cause less of a risk than that living with severe obesity.
+After significant weight loss, a patient may endure gastric bypass or duodenal switch surgery to complete their health change.

 Disadvantages of Gastric Sleeve

 The first con to this procedure is that it is irreversible.
 This bariatric operation is not reversible like the gastric band, plication, or gastric balloon.

 The gastric sleeve also can be expensive in the U.S. and Canada and often isn’t covered by insurance.
 Patients, however, can look for healthcare beyond borders.